Anything You Want To, Do It

 I am really excited about the passion and commitment I see in the young professionals in our field and I hope that I am able to contribute to their growth and I will always be available to my staff for any insights, advice or coaching that I can offer.

+What has been your biggest professional challenge?
 For me it would probably be sustaining a positive work/life balance.
 As you progress in any career, you may immerse yourself trying to be the best you can be at your profession.
 I’ve had my periods where I couldn’t think of anything but work 24 hours a day.
 Watching e-mails, taking phone calls, checking in a bit too often while on vacation.
 Needless to say, your loved ones are impacted by your distractions and deserve your full attention when you’re with them.
 It’s also not healthy for yourself not to be able to take a break and get your body and brain removed from work.
 As much as we may think of ourselves as heart surgeons, we’re not and when we’re away from work the world keeps spinning.
 I’ve gotten much better at “relaxing” when I’m away from work and I am very grateful that in Burien there is a culture that values a work/life balance.

+What's the best advice you can give to someone starting out in the field of parks and recreation?
 The field of park and rec is very diverse and there are many different directions you can pursue for a career.
 So I would advise that early on in a career, maybe starting with an internship, try different fields.
 Try programming for a variety of age groups, participate in special events, check out what goes on in parks maintenance, or help design a new park or improvement.
 Even if these aren’t your job classifications, be interested, maybe shadow someone if an option, get a broader view of what parks and recreation is all about and find the niche that makes you the most passionate.